HelenevB/Project-2-SEI66-musicapprevised/readme.md

 ### **The Brief & Timeframe**
 ---

-*	To build a web application using express framework
+*	To build a web application using Express framework
 *	To be deployed on Heroku
 *	As part of the planning process, an entity relationship diagram and wireframe must be presented
 *	Functionality requirements: